pangpang20/gaussdb-python/docs/api/errors.rst

             \|__ `ProgrammingError`
             \|__ `NotSupportedError`

-These classes are exposed both by this module and the root `psycopg` module.
+These classes are exposed both by this module and the root `gaussdb` module.

 .. autoexception:: Error()